Getting Started

 • Sensitive data is secured through server-side encryption (SSE)

-• Cost-effective: charges are based on usage reducing the need for capacity planning and pre-provisioning
+• Cost-effective: charges are based on usage, reducing the need for capacity planning and pre-provisioning

 ➖ Cons:

-• Limited message size (256Kb per message).
+• Limited message size (256Kb per message)

-• SQS supports a subset of protocols and formats which can cause compatibility issues with third-party applications
+• SQS supports only a subset of protocols and formats which can cause compatibility issues with third-party applications

 • No local store-and-forward mechanism available